Empowering Communities to Showcase Success

 - Provide contractors with access to trained workforce

-- Create a diverse construction workforce by adding more women and people of color
+- Create a diverse construction workforce by adding more women and increasing diversity

 - Create economic growth in economically distressed areas